grafana/alloy/docs/sources/troubleshoot/support_bundle.md

 about a running {{< param "PRODUCT_NAME" >}} instance, and can be used as a baseline of information when trying to debug an issue.

+This feature is not covered by our [backward-compatibility][backward-compatibility] guarantees.

 {{< admonition type="note" >}}
 This endpoint is enabled by default, but may be disabled using the `--disable-support-bundle` runtime flag.
 {{< /admonition >}}